 2. How to get a Canada visa waiver for citizens of Luxembourg

 You can complete the Canada visa application form once you have obtained the necessary paperwork.
-Given that there is no actual intricacy to the task at hand, it shouldn't take you longer than 20 minutes to complete it.
+Since the process is straightforward, completing the form should take no more than 20 minutes.
 In case you have any queries, Canada Immigration Services offers 24-hour customer assistance (there is no charge for this service).

 The form has three crucial steps that you must finish: